AskeCarstensen/STM32-Getting-started/Chapter 3. Interrupts/README.md

 Interrupts is a way of either with hardware or software pause a processors current job (if premitted) and execute a time sensitive event.
 Most microcontrolles has a dedicated hardware for interrupts called Interrupts Service Routine(ISR).

-If you want more information about interrupts wikipedia has a good artikel: https://en.wikipedia.org/wiki/Interrupt
+If you want more theory about interrupts tutorialspoint has a good artikel: https://www.tutorialspoint.com/embedded_systems/es_interrupts.htm

 ## Exercise 1: Setup a interrrupt handler.